 “The company’s doing well,” he tells me, “but it makes things more corporate.”

-It’s amazing how far we’ve both come.
-Frankly, we’ve both turned exactly into the nice guys we used to mock in our youth, when we were two puny sixth graders pumping our fists in the air to Rage Against the Machine or The Downward Spiral far more emphatically than for our pledges of allegiance; we were quite the punks, then, or renegades and menaces who thought we had all the time in the world.
+It’s amazing how far we’ve both come, the two of us turned into the “nice guys” we used to mock in our youth, when we were puny sixth graders pumping our fists in the air to Rage Against the Machine or Nine Inch Nails rather than standing for the pledge of allegiance; we were quite the punks, then, or renegades who thought we had all the time in the world.